 How much can I borrow?

 All lending decisions are made based on your past earnings.
-In most cases, you will be able to borrow around 5 times your annual income.
-When you are a worker with a permanent contract, you can simply multiply your salary by 5.
-However, when you’re a contractor, your income might be very irregular.
+In most cases, you can borrow around 5 times your annual income.
+When you are a worker with a permanent contract, you can multiply your salary by 5.
+However, your income might be very irregular when you’re a contractor.

 Some lenders will ask to see at least 9 months of account, but others may ask for 2-3 years of accounts.
-If you’ve only recently started your contracting business, this can have a huge impact on your earnings.
-Think back to your first year of trading – was your total income anything like what it was by the second or third year?
+If you’ve only recently started your contracting business, this can significantly impact your earnings.
+Think back to your first year of trading – was your total income anything like it was by the second or third year?

 In some cases, it can be beneficial to wait until you have more trading history before making an application or you could be left short.